SriramPingali/MagBERT/README.md

 # Introduction
 The recent advancement of pre-trained Transformer models has propelled the development of effective text mining models across various biomedical tasks.
-In this study, we introduced a novel framework that enables the model to learn multi-omnics biological information about entities (proteins) with the help of additional multi-modal cues like molecular structure
+In this study, we introduced a novel framework that enables the model to learn multi-omnics biological information about entities (proteins) with the help of additional multi-modal cues like molecular structure.

 ![MagBERT](./magbert.png)